credativ/plutono/docs/sources/datasources/prometheus.md

 | `Min time interval` | This value multiplied by the denominator from the _Resolution_ setting sets a lower limit to both the `$__interval` variable and the [`step` parameter of Prometheus range queries](https://prometheus.io/docs/prometheus/latest/querying/api/#range-queries).
 Defaults to _Scrape interval_ as set in the data source options.                                                                                                                                                                           |
 | `Exemplars`         | Run and show exemplars in the graph.                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |

-> **Note:** Grafana modifies the request dates for queries to align them with the dynamically calculated step.
+> **Note:** Plutono modifies the request dates for queries to align them with the dynamically calculated step.
 This ensures consistent display of metrics data, but it can result in a small gap of data at the right edge of a graph.

 #### Instant queries in dashboards